 How short?
 Constant Contact says that emails that are about 200 words long have the best click-through rate.
 Here’s an ultra-short example from Buffer:

 But, as we always say, the best way to find out what works for your audience is to test your email WITH your audience.
-We’ll talk more about testing in our last tip.
+We’ll talk more about testing in a minute.

-Even with short text, there are a few tips you can use to make your copy more effective.
+Even with shorter text, there are a few tips you can use to make your copy more effective.
 If you want to make people click through, you have to: